 This fund has $1.8 billion in assets and invests in mid to large-cap companies that meet the fund’s social and environmental records.
 The fund has returned -2.9% over the past year, 15.9% over the past three years, 0.49% over the past five years, and 5.1% over the past decade.

-Pax World Investments — Pax World Growth Fund (PXWGX)
+Pax World Investments — Pax US Sustainable Economy Fund (PXWGX)